phaserjs/editor-starter-template-cursor-javascript/README.md

 ## Work in progress

 The Phaser Editor MCP server is a work in progress.
-There are a lot of missing features, like prefabs and user component manipulation, a full arcade physics support, the FX properties of objects, etc...
+There are a lot of missing features, like prefabs and user component manipulation, a full arcade physics support, the Filter properties of objects, etc...
 This project template is experimental.

 ## VS Code